junxit/us-congress-bills-112/metadata.md

 - 2011-06-23 — UNFINISHED BUSINESS - The Chair announced the unfinished business was on the question of adoption of an amendment which had been debated earlier and on which further proceedings were postponed.
 - 2011-06-27 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2011-06-28 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 87.
+- 2011-08-02 — Cloture motion on the motion to proceed to the measure presented in Senate. (consideration: CR S5281; text: CR S5281)
+- 2011-08-02 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S5281)
+- 2011-09-06 — Cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+93 - 5.
+Record Vote Number: 125. (consideration: CR S5328; text: CR S5328)
+- 2011-09-07 — Measure laid before Senate by motion.
+- 2011-09-07 — Motion to proceed to consideration of measure agreed to in Senate. (consideration: CR S5370-5377)
+- 2011-09-07 — Motion to proceed to measure considered in Senate. (consideration: CR S5353-5357)
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-07 — Senate amendment submitted
+- 2011-09-08 — Amendment SA 595 not agreed to in Senate by Yea-Nay.
+13 - 85.
+Record Vote Number: 127.
+- 2011-09-08 — Amendment SA 595 proposed by Senator Cantwell. (consideration: CR S5407-54018, S5436-5437; text: CR S5407) To establish a transitional program for covered business method patents.
+- 2011-09-08 — Amendment SA 599 proposed by Senator Coburn. (consideration: CR S5418-5425, S5437-5439; text as modified: CR S5419) To amend the provision relating to funding the Patent and Trademark Office by establishing a United States Patent and Trademark Office Public Enterprise Fund, and for other purposes.
+- 2011-09-08 — Amendment SA 600 not agreed to in Senate by Yea-Nay.
+47 - 51.
+Record Vote Number: 126.
+- 2011-09-08 — Amendment SA 600 proposed by Senator Sessions. (consideration: CR S5402-5407, S5425-5436; text: CR S5402) To strike the provision relating to the calculation of the 60-day period for application of patent term extension.
+- 2011-09-08 — Considered by Senate. (consideration: CR S5402-5443)
+- 2011-09-08 — Message on Senate action sent to the House.
+- 2011-09-08 — Motion to table amendment SA 599, as modified, agreed to in Senate by Yea-Nay Vote.
+50 - 48.
+Record Vote Number: 128.
+- 2011-09-08 — Passed Senate without amendment by Yea-Nay Vote.
+89 - 9.
+Record Vote Number: 129.
+- 2011-09-08 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+89 - 9.
+Record Vote Number: 129.
+- 2011-09-08 — Roll call votes on amendments in Senate: Amendment SA 595 not agreed to in Senate by Yea-Nay.
+13 - 85.
+Record Vote Number: 127.
+- 2011-09-08 — Roll call votes on amendments in Senate: Amendment SA 600 not agreed to in Senate by Yea-Nay.
+47 - 51.
+Record Vote Number: 126.
+- 2011-09-08 — Roll call votes on amendments in Senate: Motion to table amendment SA 599, as modified, agreed to in Senate by Yea-Nay Vote.
+50 - 48.
+Record Vote Number: 128.
+- 2011-09-08 — Senate amendment not agreed to: Amendment SA 595 not agreed to in Senate by Yea-Nay.
+13 - 85.
+Record Vote Number: 127.
+- 2011-09-08 — Senate amendment not agreed to: Amendment SA 600 not agreed to in Senate by Yea-Nay.
+47 - 51.
+Record Vote Number: 126.
+- 2011-09-08 — Senate amendment proposed (on the floor): Amendment SA 595 proposed by Senator Cantwell.(consideration: CR S5407-54018, S5436-5437; text: CR S5407)
+- 2011-09-08 — Senate amendment proposed (on the floor): Amendment SA 599 proposed by Senator Coburn.(consideration: CR S5418-5425, S5437-5439; text as modified: CR S5419)
+- 2011-09-08 — Senate amendment proposed (on the floor): Amendment SA 600 proposed by Senator Sessions.(consideration: CR S5402-5407, S5425-5436; text: CR S5402)
+- 2011-09-12 — Presented to President.
+- 2011-09-12 — Presented to President.
+- 2011-09-16 — Became Public Law No: 112-29.
+- 2011-09-16 — Became Public Law No: 112-29.
+- 2011-09-16 — Signed by President.
+- 2011-09-16 — Signed by President.